jpafrota/library-api-ddd/README.md

 I decided to start with the database creation.
 I booted up a PostgreSQL image with a `docker-compose.yml` file to speed up this process and set up Prisma ORM with the initial schema/migrations.
 After that, I created a prisma module/service containing the database connection required by the module.
 Note that the PrismaService is not abstraced.
 The abstractions are the Repository interfaces, which will then

+**Note:** While injecting the prisma repositories in the use cases, I noticed that I could not use the interface definitions directly, as they only exist in compile-time and nest requires runtime references.
+So I had to map them to a tag, that you may see as "PRISMA_BOOK_REPOSITORY", so that Nest knows who I am referencing at runtime.

 ----

 ## What could be improved?

-I did not write unit tests for loans as I was already on a tight schedule, but it is a major point for improvement.
+- I did not write unit tests for loans as I was already on a tight schedule, but it is a major point for improvement.
+- We could enhance the DomainException by passing a custom http status code to return to the api instead of always returning 400.
+-
+- Of course, there are a lot of features we could use here... update loans, extend return dates, add users auth, auto fill book metadata from a Open source API, I can think of many things!

 ----